 Kale has been on the top of the food trends list for the past few years, and I hope it stays that way.
 I love me some dark, leafy greens!
 It took a while to get used it to it but I’m now officially 100% on board.
 Raw kale might sound kind of intimidating, but trust me on this one: raw kale salads will change your life!

 If you’re still warming up to the idea, I recommend starting with baby kale, which is a little sweeter and more tender than its grownup counterpart.
 You can usually find it along with the tubs of pre-washed greens at the grocery store.
 But if you have trouble, by all means, use whatever you can find.
-The larger leaves just need to be removed from the touch stems and cut (or torn) into smaller pieces.
-You can massage the leaves with a little lime or lemon juice to soften them up a bit.
+The larger leaves just need to be removed from the tough, woody stem and cut (or torn) into smaller pieces.
+You can also massage the leaves with a little lime or lemon juice to soften them up a bit, if needed.

 I love adding fresh fruit to salad.
 It’s a great way to add some fun colors and textures – and a little sweetness, of course.
 Maybe it’s just me, but a pretty salad feels like an enjoyable treat instead of boring, healthy food.
-And the jewel tones of blood oranges, blueberries and pomegranate seeds are so pretty with dark green kale.
+And the jewel tones of blood oranges, blueberries and pomegranate seeds complement the dark green kale so well.
 I always say that I love pretty food – and it’s true!
 We eat with our eyes, too.
 So load up your salad with whatever colorful fruits and veggies pique your interest to get the most health benefits.

 Baby Kale Salad with Blood Oranges, Blueberries & Pomegranate